MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-probeforwrite.md

 ### -param Length [in]

 Specifies the length, in bytes, of the user-mode buffer.
+See additional information in the Remarks section.

 ### -param Alignment [in]